Drum Circle Rates - Pricing & Finding Venues

-Find a Drum Circle Venue: A Craft Brewery, Pubs, Clubs, New Age Shops, Cafe's, & etc.
+Finding a Drum Circle Venue: Craft Brewery, Pubs, Cafe's, Team Building, Wedding Receptions, New Age Shops, & etc.

 Back around 2005, I hosted this drum circle at a craft brewery every Tuesday night for 3 years.
 My hope was that it would

 become firmly established and become a fixture and continue on long after I moved out of the area.
 Happily, a little bit

 of me is still there, it still goes on to this day, some 12 years later, and that makes me very happy.
 They were also.

 Here's a little history on the brewery circle, and more info on drum circles at gigs and casual drinking establishments:

 While living in Florida, I got the idea to start up an indoor drum circle in 2005.
 I was looking for an indoor venue of

 any kind, somewhere that was air conditioned.
 I liked the Saturday night drumming to the sunset at the beach, but the

 summers there are very hot, and the sand gets all up in your drums.
 Not to mention the humidity, lack of bathrooms,

 places to eat, chairs to sit in, and even park the car reasonably close by.
 Itís a long hike with the djembe,